poseydurling/recflix/backend/README.md

 1. You can specify which features to consider using the `Feature` enum.
 The default features used are `CAST`, `DIRECTOR`, `GENRES`, and `KEYWORDS`, but you can select any combination of these by instantating a `Recommender` object with a custom `set` of `Feature`s.
 For example,

     ```python
-    features = {Feature.CAST, FEATURE.Director}
+    features = {Feature.CAST, Feature.DIRECTOR}
     recommender = Recommender(features)
     ```

 2. You can pre-compute the dataset used to compute the recommendations by calling `construct_dataset` with a filepath.
-Pass in the the filepath to the `Recommender` contructor and the runtime will improve dramatiically in future calls.
+Pass in the the filepath to the `Recommender` contructor and the runtime will improve dramatically in future calls.
 For example,

     ```python
+    features = {Feature.CAST, Feature.DIRECTOR}
+    recommender = Recommender(features) # slow
     path = "src/data/tmdb_5000_new.csv"
-    construct_dataset(path=path)
-    recommender1 = Recommender(path=path) # slow
+    construct_dataset(features, path=path)
-    recommender2 = Recommender(path=path) # very fast
+    recommender = Recommender(features, path=path) # very fast
     ```

     > Note that keyword arguments are required when passing in only the filepath.